ankane/wire/README.md

 Wire.default_serializer = :noop
 ```

-For MessagePack, add [msgpack](https://github.com/msgpack/msgpack-ruby) to your Gemfile, and use:
+For MessagePack, add [msgpack](https://github.com/msgpack/msgpack-ruby) to your Gemfile and use:

 ```ruby
 Wire.default_serializer = :msgpack